t2-project/documentation/source/microservices/deploy.rst

 Access the T2-Project
 ---------------------

-| The UI is available through the service   ui-cs`.
+| The UI is available through the service :file:`ui-cs`.
 | To access it forward that service to your local machine:

 .. code-block:: shell